liuggio/ExcelBundle/README.md

 1. fork the project
 2. clone the repo
 3. get the coding standard fixer: `wget http://cs.sensiolabs.org/get/php-cs-fixer.phar`
-4. before the PullRequest you should run the coding standard fixer with `php php-cs-fixer.phar fix -v fix .`
+4. before the PullRequest you should run the coding standard fixer with `php php-cs-fixer.phar fix -v .`